MAHE Manipal B.Sc Nursing 2025

 Resistance

-Then the resistance of a conductor is given as
+Then, the resistance of a conductor is given as

-Where $\rho \rightarrow$ Resistivity
+Where ρ→ Resistivity

-And For a conductor, if $n=$ No. of free electrons per unit volume in the conductor, $\tau=$ relaxation time then the resistance of the conductor
+And for a conductor, if n= No. of free electrons per unit volume in the conductor, τ= relaxation time and the resistance of the conductor

 for different conductors, n is different

-And $\rho$ depends on the $n$
+And ρ depends on the n

 So R is also different.

-Resistivity or Specific Resistance $(\rho)$
+Resistivity or Specific Resistance (ρ)

 As

-Then $\mathrm{R}=\rho$
+Then R=ρ

 Resistivity is numerically equal to the resistance of a substance having a unit area of cross-section and unit length.

-Potential is the Same across each resistor and current is different
+Potential is the Same across each resistor, and current is different

 If two resistances are in Parallel: